Raunak0713/BidNestPro/README.md

 #### **Bidding History and My Bids Route**
  - [ ✅ ] Created a comprehensive Bidding History page for users to track past bids.
  - [ ✅ ] Implemented My Bids route for personalized bid management.
+#### **Integrated Upload Feature and Implemented In-Built Notification System**
+- [ ✅ ] Integrated the Upload feature to allow users to add images while creating an auction.
+- [ ✅ ] Implemented a robust in-built notification system for delivering personalized notifications to users.
 # API References ⚙️

 ## User Queries and Mutations